-Our school council is led by Miss Smith, and they meet twice every half term.
+Our school council is led by Miss Smith, and they meet once every half term.
 There are two representatives from each class across Key Stage 1 and the members elect a chair and deputy chair at the first meeting of each academic year.

 The school council discuss various issues throughout the year and the reps. bring ideas and suggestions from their class to each meeting.
 They are always thinking of creative ways that we can further improve our school.

 This year (2017-2018) our school council members are...

 School Council wrote a Safer School Parking Pledge because they wanted the children to be safe when travelling to school.